jjdmol/LOFAR/LCU/StationTest/README.txt

 b) The following test scripts are available in tc/, they are more or less plain, manual translations from TCL test cases:

   - empty.py           = empty, can be used to try verify.py
   - cdo_ctrl.py        = Read or write the CTRL field in the CDO settings register
   - prsg.py            = TC 5.10, capture RCU PSRG data
   - serdes.py          = TC 3.8, serdes ring test
+  - read_serdes_phy.py = TC 8.3, read serdes PHY registers
   - status.py          = TC 11.1, read RSP status register
   - spustat.py         = TC 9.6, read SPU sensor status <=> 'rspctl --spustat'
   - tdstat.py          = TC 9.1, read TD sensor status <=> 'rspctl --tdstat'
   - hba_client         = TC 5.42, read or write to a HBA client register at the RCU
   - hba_server         = TC 5.43, read or write to a HBA server register at the tile
   - rad_lanemode       = TC 5.24, write or read the lane mode for the SERDES lanes
-  - rad_latency  = TC 5.49, show latency of data frames on the SERDES lanes
+  - rad_latency        = TC 5.49, show latency of data frames on the SERDES
+                         lanes

 c) 'rspctl --readblock' and 'rspctl --writeblock'